Step 4: Application Process

 - Once your advisor has signed the form, turn it in to the Registrar's Office.
 If you are taking courses that will count toward your major, the department chair must also sign the form before you submit it to the Registrar.
 The Registrar's Office will notify you when the form is ready for you to pick up.

-- Pick up the form and take it to the Bursar's Office for their signature.
+- Pick up the form and take it to Student Accounts for their signature.

 - Take the form to the Office of Student Life on the second floor of the Campus Center to get the Assistant Dean of Students' signature.
 If you are applying to an AIFS program, bring the AIFS "Disciplinary Clearance Form" with you at this time as well.